chmduquesne/resume.chmd.fr/resume.md

 > \
 > \
 > I am looking for ambitious projects that will challenge me and allow me
 > to grow my skills.
+My goal is to participate in pushing modern Software
+> Engineering forward, shipping clean, beautiful, reliable code.

 ----